jrg94/CSE1223/README.md

 To use one of the test files, I typically download all student student submissions, unzip the folder, and place the JUnit file at the top-level.
 From there, I launch [Dr. Java][1] and drop the JUnit file into the editor.

-To grade, I typically open one solution at a time solution and look each one over for style.
+To grade, I typically open one solution at a time and look them over for style.
 Then, I compile each solution and hit test.
 At that point, I'll see either green glowing bars indicating successful testing or red glowing bars indicating failed tests.